mgriley/cis566_finalproj/README.md

 ## Sources

 The OpenGL SuperBible has a nice chapter on how to make a mass-spring system using transform feedback.
-I referring to the example code that accompanies the book, here:
+I referred to the example code that accompanies the book, here:

 https://github.com/openglsuperbible/sb7code